Continuous-time q-learning for mean-field control problems: Weak Martingale Characterizations

 \end{Theorem}

-\begin{Remark} Theorem \ref{thm:unknown-coupled-optimal-q} characterizes the optimal value function and the optimal q-function in terms of a weak martingale condition \eqref{thm:weak-martingale-optimal} using all test policies and the consistency condition \eqref{optimal-coupled-value-constraint}, which will the foundation for designing learning algorithms from the social planner's perspective.
+\begin{Remark} Theorem \ref{thm:unknown-coupled-optimal-q} characterizes the optimal value function and the optimal essential q-function in terms of a weak martingale condition \eqref{thm:weak-martingale-optimal} using all test policies and the consistency condition \eqref{optimal-coupled-value-constraint}, which is the foundation for designing learning algorithms from the social planner's perspective.
 On one hand, utilizing the martingale condition in \eqref{thm:weak-martingale-optimal} requires us to employ the test policy ${\bm h}$ to generate samples and observations instead of the target policy ${\bm \pi}$, which has a similar flavor of the \textit{off-policy} q-learning for stochastic control by a single agent in \cite{jiazhou2022} that is based on observations of the given behavior policy.
 On the other hand, we highlight that the feature of mean-field interactions requires us to test all policies ${\bm h}$ in the neighbourhood of the target policy ${\bm \pi}$ to fully characterize the optimal value function and the optimal q-function.
-The necessity of searching all test policies differs significantly from the standard \textit{off-policy} q-learning in \cite{jiazhou2022} where any given behavior policy together with the consistency condition is sufficient to fully characterize the optimal value function and the optimal q-function.
-The search of test policies in learning the q-function in the present paper is also fundamentally different from the policy gradient actor-critic algorithm for mean-field control in \cite{FGLPS23}, in which only the value function associated with the target policy ${\bm \pi}$ is learned and thus the test policy ${\bm h}$ is not involved. \end{Remark}
+The necessity of searching all test policies differs significantly from the standard \textit{off-policy} q-learning in \cite{jiazhou2022} where any given behavior policy together with the consistency condition is sufficient to fully characterize the optimal value function and the optimal q-function. \end{Remark}

+\begin{Remark} We emphasize that both the integrated q-function and the essential q-function are crucial in our current setting.
+The integrated q-function is important from the theoretical perspective while the essential q-function is convenient for implementing the algorithms.